frazcodes/customer-support-ai-agent/README.md

 # Customer Support AI Agent

-> A production-oriented AI customer support agent built with **Amazon Bedrock AgentCore, Strands Agents, Amazon Bedrock Knowledge Bases, AgentCore Memory, AgentCore Browser, Code Interpreter, and MCP-based Gateway tools**.
+> A production-oriented AI customer support agent built with **Amazon Bedrock AgentCore, Strands Agents, Amazon Bedrock Knowledge Bases, AgentCore Memory, AgentCore Browser, AgentCore Code Interpreter, and MCP-based AgentCore Gateway tools**.

-This project demonstrates how modern AI agent infrastructure can be combined to build an intelligent customer support system capable of answering product and policy questions, retrieving customer and order information, calculating loyalty discounts, interacting with web pages, processing refund workflows, and maintaining long-term customer context.
+This project demonstrates how modern AI agent infrastructure can be combined to build an intelligent customer support system capable of answering product and policy questions, retrieving customer and order information, calculating loyalty discounts, interacting with live webpages, processing refund workflows, and maintaining long-term customer context across conversations.

-The agent is deployed as an **Amazon Bedrock AgentCore Runtime** and uses a modular tool architecture so that knowledge retrieval, customer operations, browser automation, code execution, and memory can be handled by specialized components.
+The agent is deployed as an **Amazon Bedrock AgentCore Runtime** and uses a modular tool architecture in which knowledge retrieval, customer operations, browser automation, code execution, backend integrations, and memory are handled by specialized components.

 ---

 ## Overview

-Traditional customer support systems typically depend on predefined workflows and static FAQ pages.
+Traditional customer support applications often depend on static FAQ pages and predefined workflows.

-This project takes a different approach by combining a **reasoning-capable AI agent** with specialized tools and managed AWS services.
+This project takes a more agentic approach by combining a reasoning-capable **Strands Agent** with specialized AWS services and external tools.

 The agent can:

-* Answer product and support questions using a Bedrock Knowledge Base
+* Answer product and support questions using an Amazon Bedrock Knowledge Base
 * Retrieve customer and order information
+* Check order status and tracking information
 * Initiate and check refund workflows
 * Generate return-label information
-* Calculate loyalty discounts dynamically
-* Execute calculations through AgentCore Code Interpreter
+* Calculate loyalty discounts using AgentCore Code Interpreter
-* Browse webpages through AgentCore Browser
+* Browse live webpages using AgentCore Browser
 * Use MCP tools exposed through AgentCore Gateway
+* Retrieve relevant long-term customer memories
-* Remember relevant customer information across conversations
+* Persist customer interactions for future conversations
-* Maintain session and customer-specific context
+* Maintain customer-specific context across sessions
-* Respond through an HTTP-based AgentCore Runtime
+* Run as an HTTP-based Amazon Bedrock AgentCore Runtime

+The architecture is intentionally modular so individual backend capabilities can be replaced or extended without rewriting the core agent.

 ---